 Be Respectful in Places of Worship

 Let me give you an example.
 We visited the Sultan Hassan Mosque in Cairo.
 As is usual in Cairo, it was hot when we were there.
 But I knew we would be visiting this and other mosques on the day.
 We both dressed in long pants, my shirt had 3/4 length sleeves and my husband wore a short sleeve button up shirt.
 I also took a scarf with me but didn’t actually need it.
-A group of tourists who were visiting the mosque at the same time we were included two females (probably in their mid 20s) who were wearing bikini tops and short denim shorts (the ones where you can see the pockets hanging out the bottom).
+A group of tourists who were visiting the mosque at the same time we were, included two females (probably in their mid 20s).
+They were wearing bikini tops and short denim shorts (the ones where you can see the pockets hanging out the bottom).
 Seriously?
 You shouldn’t go into any place of worship dressed like that, it’s disrespectful whether you are religious or not!

 Tip 1: Shhhhh

 Be quiet!
 Well keep noise to a minimum.
 This includes turning your phone to silent.
 Many of the places you visit are still being used as places of worship and there are often people there praying or looking for solitude.
+Keeping quiet is respectful.

 Tip 2: Taking Photos